-Whenever any participating LEA personnel are under investigation and subject to interrogation by the LEA for any reason that could lead to disciplinary action, demotion, or dismissal, the requirements of the LEA policy shall be honored.
+Whenever any participating LEA personnel are under investigation and subject to interrogation by the LEA for any reason that could lead to disciplinary action, demotion, or dismissal, the policy requirements of the Collier County Sheriff's Office shall be honored.
 If appropriate, an individual may be removed from participation in the activities covered under the MOA pending resolution of an inquiry.